A GREENLAND STORY

 Currently on festival circuit

-Nominated for the Consulate of Ireland Award at the Chicago Irish Film Festival 2024, Keepers of the Channel Lights is an experimental short-documentary that tells the story of the brave men from Coney Island who hand-lit the perches between the Port of Sligo and Rosses Point every day from the 1920s to the 1940s.
+Nominated for the Consulate of Ireland Award at the Chicago Irish Film Festival 2024 and a finalist at the Tokyo Lift-off film festival, Keepers of the Channel Lights is an experimental short-documentary that tells the story of the brave men from Coney Island who hand-lit the perches between the Port of Sligo and Rosses Point every day from the 1920s to the 1940s.

 Each evening, three men, Young Dan, Old Dan & Pat McGowan, rowed out several kilometres in all weather conditions to fix their oil storm lanterns to the wooden perches before rowing home again.
 Crucially, this allowed safe passage for ships entering Sligo Port.
 With over 60 ships lost in Sligo Bay, the channel lights were equally a beacon of safety and a warning of the perilous danger for sea-farers in Sligo’s waters.